khushalsolanki001/Gensyn-codeassist-guide/README.md

 # 4. Clone the CodeAssist repository
 git clone [https://github.com/gensyn-ai/codeassist.git](https://github.com/gensyn-ai/codeassist.git)
 cd codeassist

-# 5. Modify compose.yml for host port 3001 (Avoids conflicts with port 3000)
-# Uses sed for non-interactive editing: 3000:3000 -> 3001:3000
+⚠️ Manual Configuration Step 1: Edit compose.yml

+Open the Docker Compose file to change the host port:

+Bash

-sed -i 's/3000:3000/3001:3000/g' compose.yml
+nano compose.yml
+Find the ports: section and change the HOST port from 3000:3000 to 3001:3000:

+YAML

+    ports:
+      - 3001:3000  # <-- CHANGE THIS LINE
+Press Ctrl + X, then Y, then Enter to save and exit nano.

+⚠️ Manual Configuration Step 2: Edit run.py (Optional, for robustness)

+Open the application run file to ensure the internal service port mapping is set to 3001.

+Bash

+nano run.py
+Search for the section exposing the web UI port (usually near the top) and change the hardcoded port from 3000 to 3001:

+Python

+# expose web ui port
+"3000/tcp": 3001,  # <-- Change the second number (container port) if necessary, or the host port number.
+                   #    A common change here is to ensure the host port is 3001 if the file uses 3000.
+Based on previous drafts, ensure the line related to port exposure has a 3001 visible.
+Press Ctrl + X, then Y, then Enter to save and exit nano.

-# 6. Execute the application
+➡️ Execute the application:

+Bash

 # NOTE: The application will prompt for your Hugging Face Access Token.
 # Input will be hidden for security (invisible typing).
 uv run run.py --port 3001

-2. 🔐 Secure Local Access via SSH Tunnel
-The CodeAssist interface is designed to be accessed only via a secure local port-forwarding connection.
-This step must be performed on your LOCAL MACHINE.
+2. 🔐 Secure Local Access via SSH Tunnel (Local Machine) The CodeAssist interface is only accessible via a secure local port-forwarding connection.
+This step must be performed on your LOCAL MACHINE in a new terminal window that must remain open.

-Requirement: This terminal must remain open and connected for the duration of your session.

 2.1.
 Tunnel using Password Authentication (or default SSH key) ➡️ Copy and paste the block below into your Local Terminal:

+Bash

 # Replace [YOUR_VPS_IP] with the server's public IP address.
 ssh -L 3001:localhost:3001 -L 8000:localhost:8000 -L 8008:localhost:8008 root@[YOUR_VPS_IP]
 2.2.
-Tunnel using Key-Based Authentication (.pem file - common for Cloud VPS) If your VPS uses a private key (.pem, .ppk), you must explicitly specify its path.
+Tunnel using Key-Based Authentication (.pem file - Cloud VPS) If your VPS uses a private key (e.g., AWS, GCP), use the -i flag to specify the key path.

 ➡️ Copy and paste the block below into your Local Terminal:

 Bash

-# 1. Replace [PATH/TO/YOUR.pem] (e.g., C:/Users/user/.ssh/key.pem)
+# 1. Replace [PATH/TO/YOUR.pem] (e.g., C:/Users/user/.ssh/mykey.pem)
 # 2. Replace [YOUR_SSH_USER] (e.g., ec2-user, ubuntu, yourname)
 # 3. Replace [YOUR_VPS_IP]
 ssh -i "[PATH/TO/YOUR.pem]" -L 3001:localhost:3001 -L 8000:localhost:8000 -L 8008:localhost:8008 [YOUR_SSH_USER]@[YOUR_VPS_IP]
 3. ✅ Operation and Training Cycle
 3.1.
 Access the Web Interface
-Once the local tunnel is established, access the interface securely on your local browser:
+Once the local tunnel is established and the application is running on the VPS, access the interface securely:

 ➡️ Access URL:

 http://localhost:3001
 3.2.
 Initiate Training and Verification
-After you have completed one or more assigned code tasks in the web interface:
+After you have successfully completed one or more assigned code tasks in the web interface:

-Return to your VPS terminal (the one running CodeAssist inside the screen session).
+Return to your VPS terminal (the one inside the screen session).

 Press Ctrl + C to terminate the uv run run.py process.

 The model training and upload process will commence automatically.

-Verification: Confirm the operation is successful by checking your Hugging Face account for the newly uploaded model artifact.
+Verification: Confirm the successful operation by checking your Hugging Face account for the newly uploaded model artifact.